Overview

 At-Will Employment

 New York State is an "employment-at-will" state.
 Students employed by New York Tech will be considered at-will employees.
 The employment relationship may be terminated at-the-will of either party.
-The at-will employment rule allows a supervisor or the Office of Student Employment to terminate a student employee at any time and for any reason, unless a contract, state or federal law, constitutional requirements, or public policy prevents the firing.
+The at-will employment rule allows a manager or the Office of Student Employment to terminate a student employee at any time and for any reason, unless a contract, state or federal law, constitutional requirements, or public policy prevents the firing.
 This policy does not apply to the employment relationship of students who are employed as union employees or for certain graduate assistantships.

 Classification Of Student Employment